How Automation Can Help Fast Track a Vaccine

 The typical vaccine development and production process depends on how the vaccine is created, with the manufacturing process taking anywhere from several days to several weeks for a single batch.

-As the coronavirus spreads around the world, the urgency of being able to scale up a vaccine is even more critical.
+As coronavirus variants spreading around the world have shown, the urgency of being able to scale up vaccines is even more critical.

 Delays in production can occur at any point in time, from timely receipt and testing of raw materials, to characterization of the drug substance, to quality testing and release.

 Automation technologies can help both speed up the manufacturing process and make the process safer and more efficient by reducing manual errors.

 Digitize data flow

 Creating a vaccine or pharmaceutical therapy requires vast amounts of data.

 “Not only is it the typical areas like controlling temperatures and pressures over time or adding the right amount of material at the right time, it’s also ensuring the vaccine or pharmaceutical therapy develops correctly,” said Joe Bastone, a director of offering management at Honeywell, who has more than two decades of experience in the automation industry.

 That data gets bundled into a batch report.
 In the past, that data would be stored on paper and could be several hundred pages, just for one batch.

 Digitally, all that information is automatically captured as electronic batch history.